MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 This algorithm has occasionally been found to be unstable and converge towards suboptimal solutions.
-The tournier_ algorithm has been engineered to overcome some of the issues believed to be the cause of these instabilities (see some discussion on this topic
+The tournier_ algorithm has been engineered with the intention to overcome some of the issues believed to be the cause of these instabilities (see some discussion on this topic `here <https://github.com/MRtrix3/mrtrix3/issues/422>`__ and `here <https://github.com/MRtrix3/mrtrix3/pull/426>`__).
-`here <https://github.com/MRtrix3/mrtrix3/issues/422>`__
-and `here <https://github.com/MRtrix3/mrtrix3/pull/426>`__).